aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ![Basic layout](basic-layout.png)

 Try to not use a UI framework like Bootstrap.
 Rather, try to use the CSS Flexbox.
 Also, consider applying a class to each component using `className` (instead of the `class` we use in HTML) to _namespace_ the styles of each component.

+## Stretch

+Because of the way the paragraphs are arrays of strings, there isn't currently an intuitive way to provide a `key` for the paragraph we're mapping over.
+If you check the console in your browser's dev tools, you'll see a warning (unless you've already used a creative way to mitigate it).

+For a stretch, use [`hash-string`](https://www.npmjs.com/package/hash-string) to create and use a hash of the paragraph's text as the key.